karmaniverous/stan/stan.project.md

 ## Notes & Pointers

-- General TypeScript, linting, and testing standards — including Commander testing tips — are defined in `/stan.system.md` and apply here.
 - This repository uses Node ESM (`"type": "module"`).
 - Use `radash` only when it improves clarity & brevity.